 There are a number of factors the court will take into account when determining whether to make an ADVO.
 This includes the affect the order may have on any children involved, any hardship that may be caused to the protected person and their children, and the accommodation needs of the relevant parties.

 Court ordered Apprehended Personal Violence Orders

-The court in NSW has the power to make an APVO against the defendant for the protection of one or more people.
+An APVO is made between two people who have not been in a domestic relationship.
+Courts have the power to make an APVO against the defendant for the protection of one or more people.
 A court can make an order if it satisfied that the person seeking protection has reasonable grounds to fear, and in fact fears, violence by the defendant.

-A NSW court can also make an order if the defendant has engaged in conduct that intimidates or stalks the person seeking protection.
+A court can also make an order if the defendant has engaged in conduct that amounts to intimidation or stalking of the person seeking protection.
 This is provided that the court is satisfied that the conduct warrants making the order.

 There are exceptions to the requirement of having to prove that the person fears such an offence, such as when the person is a child.
 The court takes into account similar factors listed above when determining whether to grant an APVO.

 What kind of conditions are included in an AVO in NSW?